Descargar Recursos en Español y ver STEM en las bibliotecas

 iNaturalist - Upload photos of plants and animals you observe, add notes, and transmit the location, date and time of observation.

-Marine Debris Tracker - Report where you find marine debris and what you find.
+Marine Debris Tracker - Report where you find all types of marine debris and what you find.

 Oregon King Tide Photo Project - Every winter the Oregon Coast experiences sets of extreme high tides, known as "King Tides".
 Learn how to participate in the Oregon King Tide Photo Project by taking pictures of areas impacted by king tides and sharing your photos.
 These photos help guide sea level rise modeling and mapping, give meaning to data and charts, and educate others about how the Oregon coast is experiencing the impacts of climate change.
 As always, be sure to document these events from a safe distance.